SharpCoder/gear-academy/_learningContent/what-is-a-gear.md

 #### Direction

 Another fun fact about this new gear we've added is that it turns backwards!
-This is true for each subsequent gear that you add the system.
+This is true for each subsequent gear that you add to the system.
 Once a gear meshes with another, it will be driving momentum in the opposite direction.
 @{EndIf}
 @{ResetOnLoad}